gingerly-ui/alx-system_engineering-devops/0x00-shell_basics/README.md

-displays contents list of current directory
+working directory to home directory